 - Lack of sweat in hot weather

-How Do You Know if You Elderly Loved One Is Chronically Dehydrated?
+How Do You Know if Your Senior Loved One Is Chronically Dehydrated?

-Dehydration is fairly common among seniors and relatively easy to recover from.
-However, chronic dehydration occurs when your body becomes less sensitive to water intake.
+When chronic dehydration occurs, our body becomes less sensitive to water intake.
 As a result, it tries to make do with less water, and you may not even notice you are low on fluids.
 Signs of chronic dehydration can include those of normal dehydration, such as muscle fatigue and dark-colored urine.
 Other symptoms include constipation, constant fatigue, dry or flaky skin, ongoing muscle weakness, and frequent headaches.

 Chronic Dehydration requires medical attention.
 If you believe you or your loved one are experiencing dehydration, never hesitate to get medical attention.